Flood Zones and Insurance

-Your homeowner or renter's insurance policy may not cover losses caused by flooding.
+Your homeowner or renter's insurance policy may not cover losses due to flooding

 National Flood Insurance Program

-The City of Minneapolis participates in the National Flood Insurance Program (NFIP), which means that all residents are eligible to purchase flood insurance from the Federal Government.
+The City of Minneapolis participates in the National Flood Insurance Program (NFIP), which means all residents are eligible to purchase flood insurance.

-You can buy flood insurance through most insurance companies.
-The annual cost for flood coverage can vary from as little as $200, up to $2,000, depending on what FEMA designated flood zone you live in.
-Coverage for household contents is separate, so renters can also purchase flood insurance.
+Most insurance companies offer flood insurance policies, but the cost of flood insurance can vary, depending on what FEMA designated flood zone you live in.
+Coverage for household contents is separate, meaning renters can also purchase flood insurance.

 Federal Disaster Areas

-- Fewer than half of all flooding incidents result in a Presidential declared disaster
+- Less than half of all flooding incidents result in a Presidential declared disaster.

-- Yearly flood insurance premiums are less than the interest on a Federal disaster loan
+- Annual flood insurance premiums are less than the interest on a Federal disaster loan.

 - Top 10 Facts Every Consumer needs to know about the NFIP.
-This FEMA publication lists ten important facts about the benefits of insuring your home against flood damages.
+This FEMA publication lists important facts about the benefits of having flood insurance for your home.

-- FloodSmart.gov is designed specifically to learn about flood risk and the importance of taking steps to financially protect homes and businesses from flood damage
+- FloodSmart.gov helps you learn about flood risk and taking steps to financially protect homes and businesses from flood damage.

-- This Internal Revenue Service web page provides information about getting financial help if you have damaged or lost property in a location declared a Federal disaster Area
+- Disaster Assistance and Emergency Relief for Individuals and Businesses.
+This resource from the IRS provides information about getting financial help if you have damaged or lost property in a designated Federal disaster area.

 Disclaimer: The information on this page is merely a summary of flood insurance information.
 For more information, contact your insurance agent.